FCA Fines UK Regulated Bank £1.5m for Poor Anti-Money Laundering Checks

 The compliance function at the bank felt that they “ran into difficulties” with the rest of the business when they tried to perform their role and did not feel they got “adequate support” from its Audit, Risk and Compliance Committee (“ARCC”) or senior management to encourage the rest of the bank to support compliance in its efforts.
 The bank operated a “flawed” three lines of defence model in that its compliance function assumed responsibilities which would ordinarily sit with the first line of defence.
 This was demonstrated by the fact that, in addition to its normal compliance-related responsibilities, its compliance function was responsible for carrying out due diligence when onboarding new customers and leading the customer file remediation as part of the compliance review to rectify the deficiencies in previously obtained due diligence.

-An effective AML training programme for first line staff was not implemented and delivered until April 2017.
+An effective AML training program for first line staff was not implemented and delivered until April 2017.
 The lack of a clear division of responsibility for due diligence between the first and second line of defence meant that the Compliance function as the second line of defence did not act as an effective means of monitoring and mitigating money laundering risks.
 At least until early 2016, the Compliance function was insufficiently resourced which resulted in it not being able to undertake its compliance monitoring effectively.
 The bank was aware of the issues with its three lines of defence model as early as June 2014.
 However, despite the issues being flagged to the ARCC on a number of occasions, limited steps were taken to address the ineffectiveness of its risk management framework.

 Many of the bank’s customers posed higher money laundering risks because they were from high-risk jurisdictions or were special purpose vehicles held in overseas jurisdictions who had complex ownership structures.

 For such customers, establishing their shareholder structure is crucial to obtaining a comprehensive understanding of the identity of the ultimate beneficial owner of a customer – in addition to the nature and degree of control that the owner may have over the customer.
 The bank failed to understand the extent of its obligations to undertake due diligence in respect to the ultimate shareholders of its customers while inadequate ongoing monitoring meant that it could not adequately reassess the customer relationship as it developed over time.
 Its ‘three lines of defence’ model was ineffective – meaning that front line relationship managers did not appropriately screen customers while an overburdened Compliance function was left to remedy deficiencies in the quality of due diligence information collected.
-The FCA considered these failings to be particularly serious because it was aware from as early as June 2013 that there were deficiencies in its AML controls but no steps were taken until mid-2014 to commence remediation of these deficiencies and they occurred despite industry wide messaging – through both published guidance and a number of Final Notices – reiterating the importance of compliance with AML requirements.
+The FCA considered these due dilligence requirement failings to be particularly serious because it was aware from as early as June 2013 that there were deficiencies in its AML controls, but no steps were taken until mid-2014 to commence remediation of these deficiencies.
+They also occurred despite industry wide messaging – through both published guidance and a number of Final Notices – reiterating the importance of compliance with AML requirements.

-By 5 July 2017, the majority of the bank’s key AML policies and procedures which implemented the required AML controls took effect
+By 5 July 2017, the majority of the bank’s key AML policies and procedures which implemented the required AML controls took effect.

-• Putting measures in place to address misunderstandings between the bank and Company A in relation to the bank’s due diligence requirements.
+- Putting measures in place to address misunderstandings between the bank and Company A in relation to the bank’s due diligence requirements.

-• Introducing service level agreements with third parties who assisted with due diligence.
+- Introducing service level agreements with third parties who assisted with due diligence.

-• Regular reviews of systems and controls were also undertaken, including formal audits.
+- Regular reviews of systems and controls were also undertaken, including formal audits.

 Our guidance